|Number of Traditional Undergraduates||1,071|

-Recently a national research firm rated AMU the third best in Florida and among the top five Catholic Institutions in America, of the 973 reviewed.
+Last year a national research firm rated AMU the third best in Florida and among the top five Catholic Institutions in America, of the 973 reviewed.
+Student.com rated AMU a top private college in Florida.
 How can such a young university rank so high so soon?

-We offer a sound liberal arts education that is authentically Catholic and academically rigorous.
-We are among the most affordable universities in the country.
-Our class sizes are small and almost 90% of our full-time faculty have PhDs, providing students the tools they need to become critical thinkers, competent writers, and lovers of learning.
-Building upon a strong core curriculum, Ave Maria offers 34 majors, including new ones in finance, the sciences, education, and nursing.
+We offer a robust liberal arts education that is authentically Catholic and academically rigorous.
+We are among the most affordable Catholic universities in the country.
+Our class sizes are small and almost 90% of our full-time faculty have PhDs, providing students the tools they need to become well-formed thinkers, competent writers, and lovers of learning.
+Building upon a strong core curriculum, Ave Maria offers 34 majors, including new ones in communications, finance, marine biology, biochemistry, and other sciences, education, and nursing.
 Together with the Board of Trustees, I am proud to affirm our Catholic identity: “Ave Maria University is a Catholic, liberal arts institution of higher learning devoted to Mary the Mother of God, inspired by St. John Paul II and St. Teresa of Calcutta, and dedicated to the formation of joyful, intentional followers of Jesus Christ through Word and Sacrament, scholarship and service.”

 Our graduates have pursued law, medicine, and other graduate programs of distinction as well as rewarding employment.
 Indeed, despite our young history, an Ave Maria education has been a springboard for many to promising careers and vocations.
 A number of our graduates have entered the seminary or religious life.
 Others have discovered their calling to the married life – many with a fellow Ave classmate!
 We believe that university life should provide an environment for young men and women to mature into responsible adults who celebrate their faith in Jesus Christ and apply their knowledge to the challenges of the 21st century.
 While attendance at Mass on Sunday by Catholic students is not mandatory on our campus, it is expected, and the moral climate in our dorms allows our students to maintain the values instilled in them by their parents.